xpnt0/xpnt0.github.io/_posts/2024-06-22-HTB-Writeup-Office.md

 ![](/assets/images/HTB-Writeup-Office/Pasted image 20240619124652.png)

 - Once the  `json` files are uploaded, the domain is enumerated.
-Using the several queries from the `Pre-Built Analytics Queries` and inpeccionar el tab `Node Info` but had no luck
+I used several queries from the `Pre-Built Analytics Queries` and inspected the `Node Info` tab, but had no luck.

 ![](/assets/images/HTB-Writeup-Office/Pasted image 20240619130201.png)